BV-BRC/BV-BRC-Docs/docroot/tutorial/variation_analysis/variation_analysis.md

 14. The **.html** file.
 The HyperText Markup Language (HTML) file will open a webpage that shows the same data available in the .tsv file.
 This file can be viewed in this window by clicking on the View icon or downloaded and viewed in your browser.
 ![Figure 28](./images/Picture28.png "Figure 28")

+15. After clicking on the View icon, the page will reload to how the tsv table that is described above.
+A description of each of the columns is provided above in the **Tab Separated Value (tsv)** section.
 ![Figure 29](./images/Picture29.png "Figure 29")

+16. **Tab Separated Values (tsv)**.
+The BV-BRC variant analysis service provides a .tsv file for each of the read libraries that were loaded.
+It summaries the locations of the variants, shows the nucleotide change, and identifies if it was a synonymous or nonsynonymous substitution, or an indel.
+It also identifies the gene, or intergenic region, where the variation occurred.
+It can be viewed by selecting the row that contains for file and then clicking on the **View** icon in the vertical green bar.
 ![Figure 30](./images/Picture30.png "Figure 30")

+17. Clicking on the View icon will reload the page to show the **tsv** file.
+A description of each of the columns is provided above in the **Tab Separated Value (tsv)** section.
 ![Figure 31](./images/Picture31.png "Figure 31")

+18. The **libs.txt** file.
+This is a text file that describes the libraries used in the comparison.
+It can be viewed by selecting the row that contains for file and then clicking on the **View** icon in the vertical green bar.
 ![Figure 32](./images/Picture32.png "Figure 32")

+19. The **summary.txt** files.
+This file provides a summary of the analysis.
+For each library it shows the number of reads, those that mapped to the reference, the number of bases in the reference, the median base coverage, bases with zero coverage, bases with less than (or equal to) 10 reads coverage, the raw variants that are detected by the variation calling tool, and those variants that have a high quality score.
+It can be viewed by selecting the row that contains for file and then clicking on the **View** icon in the vertical green bar.
 ![Figure 33](./images/Picture33.png "Figure 33")

+## Viewing SNPs on the genome browser

+1. To see the genome browser, where the results of the variation job can be summarized, click on the Browser icon that is visible in the upper right corner of the page.
 ![Figure 34](./images/Picture34.png "Figure 34")

+2. This will open the genome browser for the genome that was selected as the reference.
+There is a box on the left of the browser that shows the available tracks.
 ![Figure 35](./images/Picture35.png "Figure 35")

+3. You will need to zoom in and see the bam file, which contains a lot of data.
+Find the magnifying glass icons immediately above the browser.
+Click on the one that has a plus side in it.
+This will need to be clicked several times before a bam file can load.
+Incidentally, after several clicks of the magnifying icon, the six-frame translation and nucleotides will be visible.
 ![Figure 36](./images/Picture36.png "Figure 36")

+4. To see the how predictive the individual calls are, click on the track that ends in **aln.bam**.
 ![Figure 37](./images/Picture37.png "Figure 37")

+5. This will show the individual reads.
+Blue indicates reads on the forward strand, and red show the reads on the reverse strand.
 ![Figure 38](./images/Picture38.png "Figure 38")

+6. To see the value of individual reads, click on a single one.
+This will open a pop-up window that shows the data associated with that selected read.
 ![Figure 39](./images/Picture39.png "Figure 39")